rzmk/broken-navigator/RZMK-INTERNAL-NOTES.md

 ## space-navigator/3

 This one was a bit more challenging for me.
 I was able to use the console in DevTools for invoking a tauri command with the window object, but identifying the resource path properly was a bit confusing at first.
 Looking at the `options` for the Rust API code for `writeFile`, there's a `BaseDirectory` enum that can be filled into the `dir` option with the right number to use as the base directory while I write the rest of the path as indicated in the config.
 Finding the enum was done primarily with looking through source code, then the Tauri website as [linked in the js path API](https://tauri.app/v1/api/js/path/#basedirectory) which helped me find the right value to use.

+## space-navigator/4

+I tried running invoke from DevTools again, this time with the custom command and not passing any arguments.
+I got an error regarding the argument `vector`, so I passed that as the key and the given vector as the value and then the flag was printed into my console.
+I also referred to [the passing arguments docs](https://tauri.app/v1/guides/features/command/#passing-arguments) to refresh my mind on the syntax.